1. What personal data do we collect from you?

 In principle, every natural person whose personal data we process has the following rights in relation to us (i.e. depending on the relevant conditions):

-- If you have any questions on the processing of your personal data by BRITA GmbH, we will be happy to provide you with information about personal data stored about you at any time free of charge (Art.
+- If you have any questions on the processing of your personal data by BRITA SE, we will be happy to provide you with information about personal data stored about you at any time free of charge (Art.
 15 of the GDPR).

 - You have a right to the rectification of incorrect data and to have incomplete data completed (Art.
 16 of the GDPR).